PX4/PX4-Devguide/external-position.md

 <aside class="note">
 Set the system parameter ```ATT_EXT_HDG_M``` to 1 or 2 to enable external heading integration.
 Setting it to 1 will cause vision to be used, while 2 enables mocap heading use.
 </aside>

+### Disabling baro
+If a highly accurate altitude is already available from vision or mocap information, it may be useful to disable the baro correction in LPE to reduce drift.

+There is a bit field for this in the param **LPE_FUSION**